dustin10/VichUploaderBundle/Resources/doc/index.md

     mappings:
         product_image:
             upload_dir: ~ # required
-            namer: ~ # specify a namer service id for this entity, null default
+            namer: ~ # specify a file namer service id for this entity, null default
+            directory_namer: ~ # specify a directory namer service id for this entity, null default
             delete_on_remove: true # determines whether to delete file upon removal of entity
             inject_on_load: true # determines whether to inject a File instance upon load
         # ... more mappings